oddbird/oddleventy/content/blog/2023/unintuitive-objects.md

 of masked objects before I learned to design in objects.

+To understand masked objects,
-Let's go straight to an example.
+let's go straight to an example.
 When creating a landing page,
 it can seem like a big time saver and provide a unified look